12 Dog Gifts Dog Owners Actually Want (Tested and Approved)

-Your golden retriever just dragged his muddy paws across your white shag rug.
+You’ve just come home and your golden retriever is sitting on your white shag rug, mud all over his paws.
 Again.
-And somehow he’s staring at you with those big brown eyes like he’s the one who deserves a treat.
+And he’s looking at you with those big brown eyes, as if you’re the one who needs a treat.

 Honestly?
 He probably does.

-I did that for years with my sister’s husky until I finally started paying attention to what dogs actually want versus what looks cute on a shelf.
+I did this for years with my sister’s husky, until I finally paid attention to what dogs want and what was cute on a shelf.

 #1: Rainbow Furball Dog Toy That’s Actually Cute Enough for Your Living Room

-Your golden drops her soggy tennis ball on your cream rug again.
-You know the one — that sad, grass-stained thing she’s dragged in from outside for the fifth time this week.
+Your golden drops her wet tennis ball on your cream rug AGAIN.
+The one she’s dragged in from outside for the fifth time this week.
+The one that’s grass stained and worn.

-This GoDog Furballz Rainbow Plush Toy is different.
-It’s got this wild patchwork of hot pink, turquoise, and neon green faux fur that somehow looks adorable sitting on your hardwood floors instead of an eyesore.
+This GoDog Furballz Rainbow Plush Toy is NOT like all the other’s!
+It’s got this funky patchwork of hot pink, turquoise and neon green faux fur that looks AWESOME on your hardwood floors, not tacky.

-The toy itself is a round, plush ball with embroidered cartoon eyes and that shaggy, rainbow-colored exterior.
+It’s a round, squishy ball with embroidered cartoon eyes and that rainbow shaggy exterior.
 No loose parts.
-No squeaker that’ll drive you insane at 7am.
+No squeaker that will drive you insane at 7am.

-The floor situation here is gray wood-look LVP flooring — and honestly, the toy pops beautifully against it.
+The flooring is gray wood-look LVP flooring — and to be honest, the toy pop so beautifully against it.

-DIY tip: Grab three of these in different sizes, stuff them in a natural rope basket, and boom — dog toy storage that looks intentional.
+DIY tip: 3 in various sizes, throw in a natural rope basket and you’re done – dog toy storage that looks planned.

-The chew-resistant Chew Guard Technology lining means it holds up longer, so you’re not finding fluff all over your sofa every three days — finally a toy that survives your dog’s enthusiasm.
+Tear-resistant Chew Guard Technology lining: It lasts longer, so you won’t be finding fluff all over your sofa every three days.
+Finally, a toy that can stand up to your dog’s enthusiasm.

 📸 Photo credit: Wirecutter